 Glasses are often used as a treatment for long-sightedness.
-As the condition only presents problems during close-up work, many people turn to glasses initially as a temporary relief from squinting and eye strain.
+However, as the condition only presents problems during close-up work, many people turn to glasses initially as a temporary relief from squinting and eye strain.

 Presbyopia (Ageing Eyes)

 To target the effects of ageing eyes with glasses, an update in your prescription to bifocal, Varifocals or progressive addition lenses (PALs) is necessary.
-The drawback here is that in some cases you may need a combination of treatments to fully address the problems caused by presbyopia.
+The drawback here is that in some cases, you may need a combination of treatments to address the problems caused by presbyopia entirely.

-In recent years, the appeal of glasses has somewhat drifted from being a handy medical appliance, to being a piece of trendy fashion.
-This is in part thanks to Hollywood and celebrity culture, but it’s also due to the development of more effective forms of vision correction treatment, especially refractive surgery which yields more permanent results.
+In recent years, the appeal of glasses has somewhat drifted from being a handy medical appliance to being a piece of trendy fashion.
+This is partly thanks to Hollywood and celebrity culture.
+Still, it’s also due to the development of more effective forms of vision correction treatment, especially refractive surgery which yields more permanent results.

 Many centuries after spectacles hit the scene, the first contact lenses—also made of glass—came along and shook up the vision correction market.
-Today, contacts are generally made from silicone-hydrogel and are used by over 30 million people in the US alone to correct refractive errors on a similar scale to that of glasses.
+Today, contacts are generally made from silicone-hydrogel.
+They are used by over 30 million people in the US alone to correct refractive errors on a similar scale to that of glasses.

-If you are long-sighted and have ever worn glasses, you will know the frustration that comes with realising you have forgot them in some place or other.
-Thankfully, with contact lenses you won’t feel the same frustration—at least until one falls out and you’re on your hands and knees searching for it!
+If you are long-sighted and have ever worn glasses, you will know the frustration of realising you have forgotten them in some place or other.
+Thankfully, you won’t feel the same frustration with contact lenses—at least until one falls out and you’re on your hands and knees searching for it!

 Presbyopia (Ageing Eyes)

-For those putting off wearing glasses due to a fear of admitting they’re getting old (my mum), bifocal contact lenses can be a great covert solution.
+For those putting off wearing glasses due to a fear of admitting they’re getting old (my mum), bifocal contact lenses can be an excellent covert solution.

-If you do opt for bifocals, it’s important to keep in mind they take longer to fit than regular contacts, and may not perform as well as you had hoped—particularly in extreme weather conditions or when exercising.
+If you do opt for bifocals, it’s essential to keep in mind they take longer to fit than regular contacts and may not perform as well as you had hoped—particularly in extreme weather conditions or when exercising.